The 32D 'Red Arrow' Veteran Association

 The

-Soldiers who died from other unspecified causes; and 10,813 Soldiers who were
+Died-of Accident (ACC), or other unspecified causes; and 10,813 Soldiers who

 Honor in order to see the names of those who gave their lives.